spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 #### Creating an express application

-Navigate to your 'project' directory and create yourself a shell express application
+Navigate to your 'project' directory and create yourself a shell express application.

 <pre><code class="Bash">
 $ express app